tinybirdco/zero-to-tinybird/content/sections/materialized-views.md

 ## Building Materialized Views

-Materialized Views are made of three components:
+Materialized Views (MVs) are made of two components:
 1) Pipe that applies SQL transformations and writes to a Data Source.
 2) Data Source that stores intermediate states arriving from that Pipe and along with the already-processed contents.

-3) Pipe that reads from Data Source, using the -Merge function operator to merge intermediate states with previous state and deliver the 'final', up-to-the-second version.
+Once a MV is created, you can build Pipes that read from those MV-based Data Sources.
+For this project, we are using the *-Merge* function operator to merge intermediate states with previous state and deliver the 'final', up-to-the-second version.

 In the workshop project, these components are:
 1) `feed_hourly_mv` Pipe.
 2) `hourly_stats_mv` Data Source.

-2) `hourly_stats` Pipe.
+Then the `hourly_stats` Pipe triggers the -Merge operations and returns the latest results.

 See the next section for details on how those are built.